hen6003/mpdtray/README.md

 # mpd_tray
-A system tray widget for mpd supports gtk, qt, and tk
+A system tray widget for mpd written in go with gtk and appindicator